varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^pr163]: [Srivastava 2025](https://github.com/KellerJordan/modded-nanogpt/pull/163) *Modded NanoGPT PR#163*
 ## (3) Faster orthogonalization: Polar Express and beyond
 The Newton-Schulz iterative algorithm approximates orthogonalization via a quintic polynomial iteration.
 This iterative approach is agnostic to the conditioning of the underlying matrix.
-However, if we notice that the conditioning of the matrix improves in each iteration, we can find an optimal polynomial for that iteration.
+However, since the matrix becomes better-conditioned over iterations, you can find an optimal polynomial per-iteration, which results in faster convergence.
 Ansel et al provide optimal coefficients at each iteration step via their algorithm Polar Express [^ansel].

 Last month, a paper from Shulgin et al demonstrated that a more precise orthogonalization improves Muon convergence, especially when accompanied with appropriate learning rate tuning [^shulgin]: